Your partner in oil business and more

 NGL, Natural Gas Liquids

-Those gas stream hydrocarbons, which are separated and recovered at a natural gas processing plant or cycling plant.
-Generally, natural gas liquids include ethane, propane, butane, or natural gasoline’s (a mix of pentane and heavier hydrocarbons).
-Approximately 85% of total U.S. natural gas liquids production is consumed in three major uses: petrochemical feedstock’s; motor gasoline manufacture; and residential and commercial heating.
+Those gas stream hydrocarbons are separated and recovered at a natural gas processing plant or cycling plant.
+Generally, natural gas liquids include ethane, propane, butane, or natural gasoline (a mix of pentane and heavier hydrocarbons).
+Approximately 85% of total U.S. natural gas liquids production is consumed for three major uses: petrochemical feedstock; motor gasoline manufacture; and residential and commercial heating.
 The remainder is used in a wide variety of applications, including engine fuels, industrial fuels, utility peak shaving, crop drying, and other agricultural and process fuel applications.
-Natural gas liquids provide about 70 percent of the feedstock’s for production of ethylene, the most important basic petrochemical produced.
+Natural gas liquids provide about 70 percent of the feedstock for the production of ethylene, the most important basic petrochemical produced.
 In addition, approximately 10 percent of U.S. motor gasoline additives are derived from natural gas liquids.

-A rating scale used to grade gasoline's antiknock properties.
-A colour less liquid found in petroleum.
+A rating scale is used to grade gasoline's antiknock properties.
+A colorless liquid found in petroleum.

-A chemical compound, typically a mixture of mercaptans and methyl sulphates, injected into local distribution systems as a safety measure to give natural gas a distinctive odor and help detect leaks.
+A chemical compound, typically a mixture of mercaptans and methyl sulfates, is injected into local distribution systems as a safety measure to give natural gas a distinctive odor and help detect leaks.
 See Mercaptan.

-A colourless, flammable natural gas liquid.
-Normal (liquid) pentane is used as an anaesthetic and cleaning fluid.
+A colorless, flammable natural gas liquid.
+Normal (liquid) pentane is used as an anesthetic and cleaning fluid.
 Isopentane (liquid) is a solvent, also used to make polystyrene foam.
 Neopentane gas is used in the manufacture of synthetic rubber.

 Parts per million.

 A widely-used natural gas liquid.
-Its principal uses include feedstock for production of ethylene and propylene, and as LP-gas for heating fuel, motor fuel and industrial fuel.
+Its principal uses include feedstock for the production of ethylene and propylene, and LP-gas for heating fuel, motor fuel, and industrial fuel.
 Propane is present in most natural gas and is the first product refined from crude oil.

 A company's working inventory of natural gas, oil, natural gas liquids or condensate that have already been discovered and are readily available for production and delivery.
 Proven reserve volumes are calculated after analysis of geologic and engineering data and reflect a reasonable certainty that these volumes are recoverable in future years from known reservoirs under existing economic and operating conditions.